Pasdar (IRGC): Avoiding political and partisan tendencies

 One of Khomeini's most explicit instructions to the armed forces of Iran, including the Islamic Revolutionary Guard Corps (IRGC), was to avoid factionalism and refrain from membership in or activity within political parties.
 Khomeini regarded such involvement as a scourge of militarism, believing that the entry of the Revolutionary Guards into political factions—and the resulting support of some Pasdars for one group and others for another—would cause discord within the Pasdars, leading to inefficiency and failure to fulfill their primary duties.
 In his view, if the military engaged in political games, skilled politicians would undermine the essential unity of the armed forces necessary for serving the country, dragging them toward the East or the West.
 This would create discord and pessimism among segments of the population, ultimately inflicting harm and exposing the country to foreign domination.
 Therefore, he strictly prohibited the military, including the Revolutionary Guards, from participating in political affairs, factionalism, and partisanship, and he repeatedly expressed concern about this issue.
 He also warned about it in his divine political will.[80]
 While emphasizing that the military must remain aware, vigilant, and possess the necessary political insight rather than act blindly, Khomeini explicitly and emphatically forbade the military and law enforcement forces, including the Revolutionary Guards, from joining political parties or groups.
 Since Khomeini did not refer to any specific party by the term “party,” the Revolutionary Guards should not be subordinate to any faction or party, nor should their actions suggest such allegiance.
 Consequently, both overt and covert support or advocacy for any political party, group, or movement is prohibited.
 For this reason, refraining from membership in or support of political parties, groups, or organizations is among the general conditions for recruiting members of the Revolutionary Guards.

 Tasks and features

-Mohammad Bagheri, a high ranked Pasdar who was killed during a series of airstrikes launched by Israel against Iran on 13 June 2025.
+Mohammad Bagheri, a high ranked Pasdar and also the former General staff's commander who was killed during a series of airstrikes launched by Israel against Iran on 13 June 2025.

 Practical adherence to Islamic principles and commitment to ethical standards are among the requirements for membership in the Islamic Revolutionary Guard Corps (IRGC).
 A person who regards all-out challenges in the path of God as a religious duty is considered a Pasdar.

 Performing the duty of Pasdar requires having deep religious faith and believing in the correctness and legitimacy of the path of the Islamic Revolution of Iran with certainty and to the point of sacrifice.

 Important tasks lie on the shoulders of the Islamic Revolutionary Guard Corps' members (Pasdars).
 According to the statute of the Islamic Revolutionary Guard Corps (IRGC), the most important duties of the Pasdars are: